tmoon/terra-oracle/README.md

 2. While we chose 5 major crypto exchanges and they have decent uptime, in case, a coin is listed in very few exchanges, downtime in those exchange APIs could stop this program from working.
 We could use a caching system.
 However, as we know crypto and forex both could be volatile and depending on stale-values is not a great idea.
 3. While we have tried to write various unit tests, due to time limitation our test coverage is not extremely high.
 All the relevant tests are in `test/` directory.
 4. Currently we assume that the `terracli` and the running validator node are persistent.
 We could also add those commands to process monitor in `pm2`.
+5. In addition, we have noticed that if we try to vote too quicky without a block reaching finality, tendermint throws some obsecure `"signature verification failed"` message (Code 4).
+We are not certain whether there is an easy way to check finality of the latest block (and it might be beyond the scope of this proejct).
+So we simply used 5 seconds sleep before each voting to assure that we are not getting this signature verification issue.
+Another way could be using the return value from the voting and then using some back-off techniques to wait before commiting the vote.

 ## Reference: Other Docs
 1. [Contribution Doc](https://docs.google.com/document/d/1XBflvlwCAIu4vStYvXpmJELSXn7Mo5nBkWhAV-nwG_s/edit?usp=sharing): In this doc, we mention the contribution of each member